 in 2011.
 He declined CNN's repeated requests for an interview, but after an initial version of this story aired on television, Nunez spoke to CNN over the phone.

 "This has gone from aiding and abetting to him being labeled a killer," Nunez said of his son.

-He argues that comments from the Santos family, their attorneys and the district attorney’s office have boiled the case down to a convenient narrative: Esteban Nunez accepted a plea deal, then had it cut in half because of the influence of his father.
-In reality, Fabian Nunez told CNN, “the case is more complicated,” and that his son sought clemency to right wrongs perpetrated on them by an “overzealous district attorney” and a “conservative judge.”
+He argued that comments from the Santos family, their attorneys and the district attorney's office have boiled the case down to a convenient narrative: Esteban Nunez accepted a plea deal, then had it cut in half because of the influence of his father.
+In reality, Fabian Nunez said, "the case is more complicated," and that his son sought clemency to right wrongs perpetrated on them by an "overzealous district attorney" and a "conservative judge."